khlopko/arc-isle/README.md

 Nearest plans is to:

-- [ ] Add types declarations validation.
+- [x] Add types declarations validation.
 Right now we collect declared types, but does not verify that all usages stict to that declarations and emit errors.
+    - [ ] Still missing precise localisation of missing declaration, good to add at some point before completion.
+- [ ] *Command-line interface.*
 - [ ] Check speed on larger documents.
 So far it has been tested on a really small API specification, large and more real-world example is required to define if there optimizations to be done.
-- [ ] Command-line interface.
-Should it be part of the parser?
 - [ ] OpenAPI <> ArcISLE convertation.
 - [ ] Mix types and routes declaration
 - [ ] Different route versions